How’s that New Year’s goal setting and resolution working for you?

 Don’t drown in to-do lists that make you feel never finished or a failure.
 Find a meaningful way to create small steps that lead you towards your goal.

-As we leave January and lose the momentum that comes from new year and fresh starts, it’s really valuable to check in and ask yourself: do I have art goals for 2016?
+As we leave January and lose the momentum that comes from new year and fresh starts, it’s really valuable to check in and ask yourself: do I have art goals for this year?
 How am I doing with them?
 Are they still useful?
-This is a special February, leap year, use it as an opportunity to make the rest of 2016 about your hopes/goals/dreams.
 Our world is a better place… because you are in it.

-Be Creative Courageous: What are 3 small steps you can take this week that connect to your art intentions for 2016?
+Be Creative Courageous: What are 3 small steps you can take this week that connect to your art intentions for this year?